git-cola/git-cola/share/doc/git-cola/relnotes.rst

   https://github.com/git-cola/git-cola/pull/648

-* The `Grep` tool now shows a preview of the selected file's content in a split window below the grep results.
+* `Grep` now shows a preview of the selected file's content in a split window below the grep results.

+* `Grep` now includes line numbers in the preview pane's output.

+* `Edit Remotes` now remembers its window settings after exiting.

 Fixes
 =====